hsutter/cppfront/README.md

 - **My CppCon 2022 talk** [link coming soon] — this is the primary documentation right now.
 See also every talk I've given and paper I've written since 2015, each of which details an individual part of this design experiment, but presented in today's C++ syntax as a standalone C++ evolution proposal.
 - **The [cppfront regression tests](https://github.com/hsutter/cppfront/tree/main/regression-tests/test-results)** which show dozens of working examples, each with a`.cpp2` file and the `.cpp` file it is translated to.
 Each filename briefly describes the language features the test demonstrates (e.g., contracts, parameter passing, bounds safety, type-safe `is` queries and `as` casts, initialization safety, and generalized value capture including in function expressions ('lambdas'), postconditions, and string interpolation).

+### List of my papers and talks since 2015 (all from this work, but presented in today's syntax)

-All of the ISO C++ papers and CppCon conference talks I've given since 2015 have been derived from this work, bringing individual parts of the 'syntax 2' experiment as standalone proposals in today's syntax to validate that the committee and community agreed with the problem to be solved and the solution direction, and to further flesh out each part individually.
-Most of the details in the following papers and talks are still current with only incremental updates, apart from the specific syntax of course:
+All of the ISO C++ papers and CppCon conference talks I've given since 2015 have been derived from this work.
+I've spent the last seven years bringing each individual experimental design improvement of the 'syntax 2' experiment as a standalone proposal in today's syntax, to validate that the committee and community agreed with the problem to be solved and the solution direction, and to further flesh out each part individually... thanks very much to all of you who have given valuable feedback!

+Here is a list of those papers and talks, in the order that I brought each individual design forward.
+Most of the details in the following papers and talks are still current with only incremental updates, apart from the specific syntax of course.

-### Lifetime safety
+#### Lifetime safety

 - [**CppCon 2015**: "Writing good C++14... _by default_"](https://youtu.be/hEx5DNLWGgA) particularly [from 29:00 onward](https://youtu.be/hEx5DNLWGgA?t=1757) shows the Lifetime analysis with live demos in a Visual Studio prototype
 - [**CppCon 2018**: "Thoughts on a more powerful _and_ simpler C++ (#5 of N)](https://youtu.be/80BZxujhY38)